About the Youth Heart Watch Program

 Training and education for students and staff

-An automated external defibrillator is a lightweight, portable device that delivers an electric shock through the chest to return an abnormal heart rhythm to normal.
+An automated external defibrillator is a lightweight, portable device that automatically diagnoses life-threatening abnormal heart rhythms that can be treated by defibrillation.
+Defibrillation helps to reset the abnormal heart rhythm using an electrical shock to reestablish an effective rhythm.
+With simple audio and visual commands, AEDs are designed to be easily used by the layperson.
 Youth Heart Watch provides training for students and staff on the use of these devices.

 The program also offers education about the potential causes of SCA, including poor heart health habits that are formed in childhood.
-Obesity, atherosclerotic cardiovascular disease (ASCVD) and hypertension are known to be major factors in the occurrence of coronary disease leading to myocardial infarctions (heart attacks) and sudden cardiac death in adults, so early health education can be effective in promoting healthy behaviors among students.
+Obesity, atherosclerotic cardiovascular disease (ASCVD) and hypertension are known to be major factors in the development of coronary disease that leads to myocardial infarction (heart attack) and sudden cardiac death in adults.
+Early health education can be effective in promoting healthy behaviors among students and youth.

-Through these efforts, it’s hoped that lives will not only be saved by AEDs, but also by creating an increased awareness of the warning signs of sudden cardiac arrest and the risk factors for this condition.
-YHW also aims to increase awareness, from childhood forward, of heart healthy lifestyle choices.
+Through these efforts, it is hoped that lives will be saved not only by AEDs, but also by creating an increased awareness of the warning signs and symptoms of sudden cardiac arrest and the risk factors for this condition.
+YHW also aims to raise awareness, from childhood forward, of heart-healthy lifestyle choices.

 Our programs and services

 - The Heart Health Screening Study (HHSS) — A research study that seeks to identify young people with potentially serious heart problems that have not been previously diagnosed and then provide them with heart health education.
-The HHSS is currently partnering with CHOP’s Healthy Weight Program to provide information about healthy eating, exercise and smoking cessation.
-The HHSS research study is also committed to improving screening methods in order to find the best ways to detect these problems.
+The HHSS partners with CHOP's Healthy Weight Program to provide information about healthy eating, exercise and smoking cessation.
+The HHSS research study is also committed to improving screening methods in order to find the best ways to detect these problems including novel ways to interpret the ECG.